 Changing trends in the jewellery market

 Although times have changed, the lure of jewellery still remains strong.
 Changing lifestyles and exposure to western influences has brought in diverse styles of jewellery in Indian markets.
 While yellow gold has maintained its popularity amongst Indian consumers.
-There is also an acceptance of other colours like white gold and rose gold.
+There is also an acceptance of other colors like white gold and rose gold.
 An increased awareness of the value of platinum has found several buyers willing to invest in the beautiful metal in spite of its high cost.
 Thanks to a dedicated marketing campaign.

 Traditional jewellery is still preferred for weddings but contemporary fashions have also influenced the style of jewellery.
 It would not be surprising to see the blushing Indian bride wearing a delicate shade of mauve or rose lehenga with a diamond encrusted white gold necklace.